- 1 A little about almond milk

 Keep in mind that most pets are not designed to consume dairy or almond milk, so the nutrients we get from them are not suitable for our animals.

-If you don’t want your pet to drink too much almond milk do not leave the almond milk out for the cat to reach.
+If you don’t want your pet to drink too much almond milk, do not leave the almond milk out for the cat to reach.
 If you feed your cat yourself milk in small portions, this will not happen.
-If you notice that your cat has drunk many almond milks, there is nothing you can do.
+If you notice that your cat has drunk many almond milk, there is nothing you can do.
 You have to wait and see how your pet will feel.